Your MBA Application Checklist: From A to Z

 I. Supervisors: Admissions Committees know that it may not always be possible to ask your current Supervisor for a recommendation.
 You don’t want to jeopardize your current job by requesting a recommendation (if you think that’s a possibility there are other options).
 A former supervisor can be just as influential - admissions will not hold this against you, although current supervisors are preferred.
 If you explain the situation to the Admissions Committee, you will be fine.

 II.
 No Jerks: An increasingly popular trend in admissions is the emotional intelligence test or EQ component.
-Stern changed up their application for the 2017-2018 season by coming right out and asking for an EQ endorsement from a team member or colleague.
+For example, in the 2017-2018 application season, Stern changed up their application to come right out and ask for an EQ endorsement from a team member or colleague.
 You have to have it all these days.
 It’s not enough to be professionally accomplished, have big goals and big plans, and get the test scores – you’ve also got to be a good person.

 7) Submit the Application